"Our Belize Vacation" - 10% off ALL diving tours!

 Picture

 An opportunity to share the water with a creature larger than a school bus does not come often in life - and is not soon forgotten.
-If you're diving in souther Belizean waters between March and June, you may be lucky enough to encounter a whale shark.
+If you're diving in southern Belizean waters between March and June, you may be lucky enough to encounter a whale shark.
 The whale shark is a real shark, with a cartilaginous skeleton and gills, that feeds on plankton like a whale.
-Most places in which whale sharks can be encountered (Belize, mexico, Honduras Madagascar, Australia, Mozambique, the Galagos Islands, and Djibouti, to name a few whale shark aggregation sites) often some form of protection to the species, in part by promoting responsible ecotourism.Biologist Rachel Graham, PhD, has been studying whale sharks since 1998, in the waters of Belize, Cuba, Mexico, the Seychelles, and Madagascar, and is now working with the Wildlife Conservation Society on a global Ocean Giants 2,000 hours in the water with whale sharks and has had over 1,000 encounters with the famous gentle giants.
+Most places in which whale sharks can be encountered (Belize, Mexico, Honduras Madagascar, Australia, Mozambique, the Galapagos Islands, and Djibouti, to name a few whale shark aggregation sites) often some form of protection to the species, in part by promoting responsible ecotourism.Biologist Rachel Graham, PhD, has been studying whale sharks since 1998, in the waters of Belize, Cuba, Mexico, the Seychelles, and Madagascar, and is now working with the Wildlife Conservation Society on a global Ocean Giants 2,000 hours in the water with whale sharks and has had over 1,000 encounters with the famous gentle giants.

 Dr. Graham to provide some basic facts about whale sharks, and also talk about her personal experience sharing the water with them.